General FAQs

 - PhD Digital Transformation in Learning

-- Master Interdisciplinary Computing
+- Master of Science in Interdisciplinary Computing

 - Designing Interactions

-- Digital Earth, Society and Networks
+- Digital Earth, Society, and Networks

-- Digital Humanities, Health and Life Sciences
+- Digital Humanities, Health, and Life Sciences

 - Future Industries

-- Bachelor’s degrees are currently in development
+- Bachelor’s degrees are currently in development.

 - Certificate, continuing education, and professional programs are slated to be added in the future.